Are Glass Block Windows Worth It? Why You Should Avoid Them

 If you are considering working with this material, you may want to second guess that.
 Other window styles and accessories offer the same features as glass brick windows without the outdated look.

-If you do have glass block windows and want to replace them with something better and beautiful, look no further than Feldco for the best replacement windows in the Midwest.
+If you do have glass block windows and want to replace them with something better and more beautiful, look no further than Feldco for the best replacement windows in the Midwest.

 With over 400,000 happy customers, we know what it takes to improve your home's energy efficiency and curb appeal.
 Get started today with a free quote online and see why so many homeowners trust us.